 EBITDA consists of earnings before net interest, loss (gain) on early extinguishment of debt, taxes and depreciation and amortization.
 Given our high level of leverage, refinancing activities are a frequent part of our efforts to manage our costs of borrowing.
 Accordingly, we consider loss (gain) on early extinguishment of debt an element of interest expense.
 EBITDA is a measure commonly used in the FSS sector, and we present EBITDA to enhance the understanding of our operating performance.
 We use EBITDA as one criterion for evaluating our performance relative to that of our peers.
 We believe that EBITDA is an operating performance measure, and not a liquidity measure, that provides investors and analysts with a measure of operating results unaffected by differences in capital structures, capital investment cycles and ages of related assets among otherwise comparable companies.
 However, EBITDA is not a measure of financial performance under U.S. GAAP, and our EBITDA may not be comparable to similarly titled measures of other companies.
-EBITDA should not be considered as an alternative to cash flows from operating activities determined in accordance with U.S. GAAP, as an indicator of our operating performance, or as an alternative to cash flows from operating activities determined in accordance with U.S. GAAP, as an indicator of cash flows, or as a measure of liquidity.
+EBITDA should not be considered as an alternative to operating income (loss) or net income (loss) determined in accordance with U.S. GAAP, as an indicator of our operating performance, or as an alternative to cash flows from operating activities determined in accordance with U.S. GAAP, as an indicator of cash flows, or as a measure of liquidity.
 A reconciliation of net income (loss) to EBITDA for the periods shown is as follows (in thousands):

-Year Ended December 31, 2014 December 31, December 31, I Net income (loss) \$ 236,506 \$ (3,919,453) \$ 994,112 Add (Subtract): Interest expense, net 944,787 890,279 938,501 Loss (gain) on early extinguishment of debt 40,423 (7,061) (1,030,092) Provision for (benefit from) income taxes 22,971 1,513 15,986 Depreciation and amortization 679,351 687,729 694,891 EBITDA \$ 1,924,038 \$ (2,346,993) \$ 1,613,398
+Year Ended December 31, 2014 Year Ended December 31, 2015 Year Ended December 31, 2016 Net income (loss) \$ 236,506 \$ (3,919,453) \$ 994,112 Add (Subtract): Interest expense, net 944,787 890,279 938,501 Loss (gain) on early extinguishment of debt 40,423 (7,061) (1,030,092) Provision for (benefit from) income taxes 22,971 1,513 15,986 Depreciation and amortization 679,351 687,729 694,891 EBITDA \$ 1,924,038 \$ (2,346,993) \$ 1,613,398